 Yes, Route 66 is alive and well in Flagstaff.
 So use this guide to 66 Kicks to Route 66 for retro sightseeing.

 Beyond the road, Flagstaff is known for their helping hand in the Apollo Moon Landing and the discovery of Pluto.
-So your prize package includes two tickets to the Lowell Observatory (lowell.edu).
-With all there is to do, you'll need to stay more than one night.
-The prize includes two-nights stay in a Flagstaff hotel.
+So your prize package includes two passes to the Lowell Observatory (lowell.edu).
+With all there is to do, you'll need to stay the night.
+The prize includes one-night stay in a Flagstaff hotel.

 Grand Canyon South Rim Hiking Tour with Lodging Hosted by Wildland Trekking

 You've made it to the Grand Canyon!
 Although this is the end of the road, it's only the beginning of your adventure.
-Wildland Trekking will host three days of active adventure during the day and a comfy hotel at night.
+Wildland Trekking will host two people for three days of active adventure during the day and a comfy hotel at night.